-1.4.1.1.
+2.1.1.1.
 Statistical experiment

 An experiment having more than one possible outcome is called a statistical experiment.
-A statistical experiment is also known as a trial.
+A statistical experiment is also known as a trial. e.g. Sun rises in the east cannot have more than one outcome hence it cannot be set and considered as a statistical experiment.

-1.4.1.2.
+2.1.1.2.
 Event

-A possible outcome of a trial is called an event.
+A possible outcome of a trial is called an event. e.g. Birth of a male calf is a possible event at the time of parturition at a farm.

-1.4.1.3.
+2.1.1.3.
 Exhaustive events